melionel/pagetrans/README.md

 6. **Wait** for the translation to complete (progress shown in popup)
 7. **Click** "Revert" to restore original text
 8. **Optional**: Disable "Show original text on hover" in settings if you don't want to see the source text when hovering
+9. **Optional**: Adjust the "Parallel Requests" value in settings for faster or slower translations

 ## How It Works